-The school day starts at 8.45 am when children can begin to come into school.
-Registers are taken at 8.55 am and your child will receive a late mark if they are not in by that time.
-Children arriving after 8.55 am are required to come in to school via the school office accompanied by a parent or carer.
+The school currently operates staggered start times these are between 8.40 am and 9:10 am depending on the first letter of your child's surname.
+Registers are taken at 9.10 am and your child will receive a late mark if they are not in by that time.
+Children arriving after 9.25 am are required to come in to school via the school office accompanied by a parent or carer.
 The parent/carer will complete one of our 'Late Record Slips' and provide a reason for their lateness which is recorded.

-At 9.30am the registers will be closed.
-If your child arrives after 8:55am and before 9:30 am they will receive a late mark (L) in the register.
+At 9.45 am the registers will be closed.
+If your child arrives after 9.25 am and before 9:45 am they will receive a late mark (L) in the register.
 In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.
 If your child has a persistent late record you will be asked to meet with the School Pastoral Officer and/or Head Teacher.
 This meeting is designed to support the family in ensuring that the child arrives at school, on time, everyday.
 If the number of lateness marks does not improve, you may be invited to meet with the School Welfare Officer and/or Child and Family Support Worker.
 We expect parents and staff to encourage good punctuality by being good role models to our children and celebrate good class and individual punctuality.